Aluminium in Food (Q&A): sources, safety and regulationsLast Updated : 01 December 2021

 Are there any regulations concerning the levels of aluminium in foods?

 Based on the combined evidence from several studies, EFSA has recommended a tolerable weekly intake (TWI) of 1 mg aluminium/kg body weight/week.
 More recently, in 2011, the Joint FAO/WHO Expert Committee on Food Additives (JECFA) reviewed new scientific evidence which increased their confidence in the risk assessment.
-This allowed the panel of WHO experts to establish an increased Provisional Tolerable Weekly Intake (PTWI) of 2 mg/kg bw, which means they considered the evidence to show it is safe for people to consume more aluminium without an appreciable risk to their heath.
+This allowed the panel of WHO experts to establish an increased Provisional Tolerable Weekly Intake (PTWI) of 2 mg/kg bw, which means they considered the evidence to show it is safe for people to consume up to this level without an appreciable risk to their heath.

 Are there regulations concerning the use of aluminium during food processing?